- Privacy notice

 - Legal – Contractual Terms and Conditions

-- Financial – Including total return analyses and budgetary reviews
+- Financial – Including total return analyses, budgetary reviews, and investment priorities

 - Environmental Social Governance (“ESG”) – Alignment with MSCI’s ESG practices and principles, including those outlined below

-In order to better know our Suppliers, MSCI may request its Suppliers to participate in a sustainability assessment, an evaluation of how well each Supplier has integrated sustainability and corporate responsibility principles into their business and management system.
+In order to better know our Suppliers, MSCI may request its Suppliers to participate in a sustainability assessment, an evaluation of how well each Supplier has integrated corporate responsibility, including sustainability, principles into their business and management system.
 Assessments may include a scorecard that illustrates performance across a variety of indicators: for example, Environment, Labor & Human Rights, Ethics/Anti-Corruption, and/or Sustainable Procurement.

 LABOR, WORKPLACE, AND HUMAN RIGHTS

-As reflected in our Human Rights Policy and Diversity, Equality and Inclusion Programs, MSCI is committed to the protection of human rights globally and to providing a fair and ethical workplace that values diversity, equality and inclusion (DE&I).
+As reflected in our Human Rights Policy and Diversity, Equity and Inclusion Programs, MSCI is committed to the protection of human rights globally and to providing a fair and ethical workplace that values diversity, equity and inclusion (DE&I).
 MSCI expects its Suppliers to act similarly, as well as in accordance with the following principles:

 - All employment must be freely chosen.
 We will not tolerate the use of involuntary, trafficked or forced labor.

 - All employees must be of a specified age respecting all local laws at all times.
 Suppliers must comply with age employment standards.1